shameer/Culturia/doc/blog.md

 lexicographic order.
 Collator is one solution, the other solution is to develop something like bytekey and bytewise.
 I figured that it is not useful for my immediate needs.

+- ipd: add priority queue table, this is meant to be mixed with with guile fiber somehow.